4 Minutes

 Oat milk is low in fat.
 Typically containing around 1-2g of fat per 1 cup serving.

 Similar to other alt-milks, making oat milk at home typically involves blending the oats with water and then straining out the solids.
 The Almond Cow is the easiest way to make oat milk at home.
 You can create 40oz of oat milk at the touch of a button.
 Plus, you control what goes in your milk with a nut milk maker like Almond Cow.
-No preservatives, artificial flavors, or fillers are required.
+No preservatives, artificial flavors or fillers required.

 The best oats we’ve found for making your own oat milk at home are whole grain oats.
 They’re the least processed, most natural form of oats.
 Plus, they make the perfect creamy oat milk.